reesekimm/gatsby-plugin-dynamic-open-graph-images/README.md

 <br />

-This plugin originates from [gatsby-plugin-open-graph-images](https://github.com/squer-solutions/gatsby-plugin-open-graph-images) and uses the same [approach](https://dev.to/duffleit/bridging-the-gap-between-gatsby-and-open-graph-images-52gh) - deriving open graph images from React components and integrating their creation into the Gatsby build pipeline.
+This plugin originates from [gatsby-plugin-open-graph-images](https://github.com/squer-solutions/gatsby-plugin-open-graph-images) and uses the same [approach](https://dev.to/duffleit/bridging-the-gap-between-gatsby-and-open-graph-images-52gh) and usage.

-The idea is awesome but it didn't work as I expected.
-I figured out gatsby-plugin-open-graph-images uses Gatsby cache to manage open-graph image metadata and the cache is not updated correctly.
-So I made another one that **implements the same functionality based on file system**.

-Hope this can help anyone who struggles with cache issue.
+The only difference is the internal implementation.
+It creates open graph images relying only on file system.

 ---